The 10+1 Code™

 When systems evolve faster than people, responsibility disappears.
 Misalignment becomes the default.

-Commandment 9: Honor Human Virtues
+IX.
+Honor Human Virtues

 AI systems must be designed to support, not erode, core human virtues.